How To Meditate Better With Biohacking

 Heart Rate Variability (HRV)

-Your heart doesn’t beat in perfect rhythm, and how much your heart varies is a good indicator of your mental and emotional wellbeing.
+Your heart doesn’t beat in perfect rhythm, and how much your heartbeat varies is a good indicator of your mental and emotional wellbeing.
 Heart rate variability (HRV) training teaches you to consciously control those variations in your heartbeat, which can influence how you feel on a daily basis and how you respond to stressors or uncomfortable emotions.
 It can also tell you how your nervous system responds to meditation.
-The overall goal is to train your sympathetic nervous system to chill out when you want it to.
-Learn more about heart rate variability here.
+The overall goal is to train your nervous system to chill out when you want it to.
+Learn more about heart rate variability and how to train it here.

 While you meditate, Muse logs what it senses.
 You can use this information to quantify your ability to calm yourself and focus.
 That way, you can track your progress over time and stay motivated.

-In my book Game Changers, most of the high-performing people I interviewed credited meditation as one of their most important and impactful hacks.
+In Game Changers, most of the high-performing people that were interviewed credited meditation as one of their most important and impactful hacks.

 Why?

-Because meditation teaches you a process for switching out of mental chatter and compulsive busyness into the freedom and ease of a deeper dimension of you, called being or presence.
+Because meditation teaches you a process for switching out of mental chatter and compulsive busyness into the freedom and ease of a deeper dimension of you, called “being” or “presence”.
+Whether you use a meditation app, incorporate the techniques from Heavily Meditated, go to 40 Years of Zen, or just meditate using your own style, you’re rewiring your brain to become happier, less stressed and more resilient.